Marc Rich: Awards

-Personal life and death
+Personal life

 In 1966, Rich married Denise Eisenberg, a songwriter and heir to a New England shoe manufacturing fortune.
-They had three children, one of whom, Gabrielle Rich Aouad, was diagnosed with leukemia and died aged 27, in 1996, reportedly never having been visited by her father while in treatment.
+They had three children, one of whom, Gabrielle Rich Aouad, was diagnosed with leukemia and died in Seattle aged 27, in 1996, reportedly never having been visited by her father while in treatment due to the likelihood of him being arrested if he had come to the United States.
 Another daughter, Ilona Rich, married Kenny Schachter, and lost her oldest son, Kai, to suicide in 2019.
 Marc Rich and Denise divorced in 1996; she continued to use the name Denise Rich.
 Six months later, he married German-born Italian widow Gisela Rossi; they divorced in 2005.

 After spending several years in Zug, Switzerland, Rich moved to Meggen, a city in the Canton of Lucerne, Switzerland, residing in a house called "La villa rose" (the pink villa) on the shores of lake Lucerne, where he zealously guarded his privacy.
 Rich owned property in the ski resort of St. Moritz, Switzerland, and in Marbella, Spain.
 He was an art collector, and friends said that he lived surrounded by Renoirs, Monets, and Picassos.

 Rich died of a stroke on June 26, 2013, at a Lucerne hospital.
 He was 78 and survived by two daughters, Ilona Schachter-Rich and Danielle Kilstock-Rich.
 His body was buried in Israel.